 Caffé al ginseng

-I fail to see what’s good about ginseng coffee, but it is one of the most up and coming coffee in Italy so I ought to mention it.
+This is one of the most up and coming coffee drinks.
 It is espresso prepared with ginseng extract and a good dose of cream, so it ends up being very milky and truly sweet.

 Roasted barley apparently has a very similar flavor to coffee, so if you want something mild that is 100% caffeine free you should opt for a caffé d’orzo (ohr-zow) instead.
 Italian mothers give it to children as they grow up, to get them accustomed to the flavor of coffee.

 Now that we are all clear on the Italian coffee department, here’s a bit of coffee etiquette.

 This is the most important question, because if you order the wrong kind of Italian coffee at the wrong time, you will be recognized as a tourist on the spot by any local walking by.